typst-community/rfcs/docs/process.md

 You need to follow this process if you intend to make "substantial" changes to interfaces or standards used by multiple community projects, or the RFC process itself.
 What constitutes a "substantial" change is evolving based on community norms and varies depending on what part of the ecosystem you are proposing to change, but may include the following.

-- Any semantic or syntactic change to the community defined standards or conventions that is not a bug fix.
+- Proposing a standard to be implemented by multiple community projects.
-- Removing language features widely used by community projects.
+- Any semantic or syntactic change to already accepted standards or conventions that is not a bug fix.
-- Changes to the interface between the Typst compiler and community projects.
+- Deprecating or removing an accepted standard used by multiple community projects.

 Some changes do not require an RFC:

 - Rephrasing, reorganizing, refactoring, or otherwise "changing shape does not change meaning".
 - Additions that strictly improve objective, numerical quality criteria (warning removal, speedup, better platform coverage, more parallelism, trap more errors, etc.)
 - Additions only likely to be _noticed by_ other developers-of-typst, invisible to users-of-typst.
-- Changes to Typst which have been discussed at length on the [Typst issue tracker][typst] and/or [community discord][discord].
+- Changes to the Typst compiler which have been discussed at length on the [Typst issue tracker][typst] and/or [community discord][discord].

 If you submit a pull request to implement a new feature without going through the RFC process, it may be closed with a polite request to submit an RFC first.